-The 2020 California Citizens Redistricting Commission (CRC) embraced, from its early days, the idea of seeking to leave behind a body of feedback and recommendations to assist its successors, as well as external stakeholders, in understanding the many challenges the Commission experienced, how it addressed them, and how future commissions might save valuable time by avoiding as many of these challenges as possible and by learning from our hindsight to better address those challenges that prove unavoidable.
+The 2020 California Citizens Redistricting Commission (CRC) embraced, from its early days, the idea of seeking to leave behind a body of feedback and recommendations to assist its successors, as well as external stakeholders, in understanding the many challenges the CRC experienced, how it addressed them, and how future CRCs might save valuable time by avoiding as many of these challenges as possible and by learning from our hindsight to better address those challenges that prove unavoidable.

-The Commission held an interim lessons-learned discussion in August 2021, prior to the start of mapping, to ensure recollections of our early days and of our educational and outreach work were as fresh as possible.
-A larger lessons-learned discussion (six days in total) was held in March 2022, including presentations by several other redistricting bodies on their challenges and lessons.
+The CRC held an interim lessons-learned discussion in Aug.
+2021, prior to the start of mapping, to ensure recollections of our early days and of our educational and outreach work were as fresh as possible.
+A larger lessons-learned discussion (six days in total) was held in Mar.
+2022, including presentations by several other redistricting bodies on their challenges and lessons.
 Notes from those events constitute the primary inputs for this report.
-Beyond the Commission's own discussions, a number of external stakeholders collaborated in formulating a set of valuable recommendations that have been taken into account in the drafting of this report.
-Members of the Lessons-Learned Subcommittee also reviewed their personal notes and Commission e-mails to glean further ideas for this report.
+Beyond the CRC's own discussions, a number of external stakeholders also submitted valuable inputs in the form of written memos, which are available on the CRC website.
+Members of the Lessons-Learned Subcommittee also reviewed their personal notes and CRC emails, and did further research to glean additional ideas.
+This report attempts to capture the range of best ideas from these sources.
+The Key Recommendations reflect that range, including items on which there were differing opinions among Commissioners.